Best Christmas lights to make your home shine bright this season | Ideal Home

 It'll soon be time to turn on the Christmas lights.
 If you're updating your lighting collection this year check out our pick of the best

 Christmas lights are key to create festive ambience.
-From classic fairy lights dressing the tree to light-up festive sentiments, the right lighting plays such an integral role in setting the scene for Christmas cheer.
+From classic fairy lights dressing the tree to light-up festive figurines, lighting plays such an integral role in setting the scene for Christmas cheer.

 Firstly consider how you wish to use lighting to illuminate your home over the festive period?
 The Christmas tree is a good place to start, it is the real star of Christmas decorating after all.

 For trees you can’t go wrong with classic fairy lights, however they are no longer just a string of lights.
-From extra long cables with multi hue colours to clever smart phone operated sets the humble fairy light has come a long way in recent years.
+From extra long cables with multi-coloursed hues to clever smart phone operated sets, the humble fairy light has come a long way in recent years.

-If you’re looking to create an ambient glow choose the warmer copper coloured LED lights that seem to be coming through in more and more lighting collections – in stark contrast to the cooler tones of white bulbs from previous years.
+If you’re looking to create an ambient glow choose warmer copper coloured LED lights, a stark contrast to the cooler tones of white bulbs.
 These are so versatile, perfect to dress the tree or drape across a mantelpiece.

-This Christmas a key trend is decorating with vibrant colours and quirky kitsch characters, for this look multicoloured fairy lights are ideal.
-While on a playful note create a statement with circus inspired light-up letters that spell out seasonal greetings or illuminated signs, the use of letters and words are another key trend for lighting this season.

-Be inspired by our pick of the best Christmas lights to brighten up your home.
+Wherever you’re shining light this season, be inspired by our pick of the best Christmas lights to brighten up your home.

-Looking for outdoor light too?
-Outdoor Christmas lights to give exteriors festive sparkle

 Best white lights